SD › Best Time to Visit Edinburgh

-- Scottish Real Ale Festival – This popular festival takes place over three days in early July, with 2019 dates still to be announced.
+- Scottish Real Ale Festival – This popular festival takes place over three days in early July.
 It celebrates the best of real Scottish ale, with all beers brewed in Scotland.
 There will also be an excellent selection of real ciders.

-- Edinburgh Art Festival – A month-long art festival, this event kicks off in late July each year, hosted at various venues starting on July 25 in 2019.
+- Edinburgh Art Festival – A month-long art festival, this event kicks off in late July each year and is hosted at various venues.
 The city’s leading galleries, artist-run spaces, and museums come together along with new public art commissions by both emerging and established artists.

 Edinburgh in August

-- Foodies Festival – Held annually over the first weekend in August, August 2-4 in 2019, this festival offers the opportunity to enjoy live music and join top chefs for a feast at more than 30 street food stalls in the Street Food Avenue.
+- Foodies Festival – Held annually over the first weekend in August, this festival offers the opportunity to enjoy live music and join top chefs for a feast at more than 30 street food stalls in the Street Food Avenue.

-- Edinburgh Fringe Festival – The world’s biggest arts event takes over Edinburgh for three weeks in August every year, starting on August 2 in 2019.
+- Edinburgh Fringe Festival – The world’s biggest arts event takes over Edinburgh for three weeks in August every year.
 It includes around 1,800 performances, drawing major talent from across the globe.

-- Royal Edinburgh Military Tattoo – This atmospheric extravaganza held at Edinburgh Castle features singers, dancers, drummers, and piper throughout much of August, August 2 through August 24 in 2019.
+- Royal Edinburgh Military Tattoo – This atmospheric extravaganza held at Edinburgh Castle features singers, dancers, drummers, and piper throughout much of August.
 It’s been hailed as one of the world’s most spectacular events and is aired on TV to an audience of 100 million worldwide.

-- Edinburgh International Book Festival – The biggest book festival in the world takes place for over two weeks in mid-August each year, August 10-26 in 2019.
+- Edinburgh International Book Festival – The biggest book festival in the world takes place for over 2 weeks in mid-August each year.
 It brings the opportunity to meet authors from around the world and attend workshops, discussions, lectures, and debates.